Previous: 11.3. Phases in a learning and research process.

 Einstein did the translation and submitted the paper including the following translator´s note: “In my opinion, Bose´s derivation of the Planck formula constitutes an important advance.
 The method used here also yields the quantum theory of the ideal gas, as I shall discuss elsewhere in more detail”.
 Probably Einstein was thinking on his paper Quantum Theory of the Monatomic Ideal Gas to be published in the journal Sitzungsberichte der Preussischen Akademie der Wissenschaften, Physikalisch-mathematische Klasse, 1924, 261–267.

 Bose described certain rules for determining if two photons could be considered as identical or as different particles.
 Einstein applied these rules to the atoms of a gas and considered that at very low temperatures most of these atoms were in the same quantum state, the fundamental state where the energy attains the minimum possible value.
-In those circumstances no one could differentiate the components of such group of atoms.
-This process is similar to what happens when a gas forms a drop by changing the phase from vapor to liquid.
-There is a condensation in both systems.
+In those circumstances no one could differentiate the components of such a group of atoms.
+This process is like to what happens when a gas forms a drop by changing the phase from vapor to liquid.
+Both systems experience condensation.

 At the time of the publication of Bose and Einstein papers the possibility of observing boson condensation was considered as having “a purely imaginary character”, also with no possible connections with unknown effects like superconductivity or superfluidity.
 These effects were experimentally discovered before their satisfactory theoretical explanations were available.
 Let us follow the sequence in time of this conceptual trajectory whose main steps are the condensates formed by bosons in these conditions: pairs of electrons in superconductivity, pair of atoms of He-3 in superfluidity and atoms of alkali gases like rubidium and sodium in Bose-Einstein condensation.